-- Carotid endarterectomy: see the separate Carotid Artery Occlusion article and the separate article Stroke Prevention.
+- Carotid endarterectomy: see separate Carotid Artery Occlusion and Stroke Prevention articles.

 - There is currently insufficient evidence to support intracranial stenting, unless part of research protocol.

 - Consider referring for surgical decompressive hemicraniectomy (performed within 48 hours of symptom onset) if middle cerebral artery (MCA) infarction is present and all the following are met:

 - Clinical deficits suggestive of infarction in the territory of the MCA.

 - Decrease in the level of consciousness.

 - Signs on CT scan of an infarct of at least 50% of MCA territory or infarct volume greater than 145 cm3 as shown on diffusion-weighted MRI.